 - Comprehensive history and physical examination.
 The key to diagnosis is a good history of progressive impairment of memory and other cognitive functioning (usually requiring the help of a spouse, relative or friend).

-- A formal screen for cognitive impairment - see separate article Screening for Cognitive Impairment.
+- A formal screen for cognitive impairment - see the separate Screening for Cognitive Impairment article.
 Specific notes should be made on the following:

 - Memory - both short- and long-term.

 - Visuospatial functions.

 - Praxis - whether they can get dressed, lay a table, etc.